2025 Annual General Meeting

 Please register to attend via the Zoom registration form using the name and email linked to your InternetNZ membership account.
 Once registered, you’ll receive a confirmation email closer to the AGM date with your Zoom link and all the details you need to join the meeting.

-Registration to attend the AGM must be completed no later than Tuesday, 29 July 2025, two days before the AGM.
-This is to ensure staff can verify the membership status of those who register.
+Registration to attend the AGM must be completed by 5pm on Tuesday, 29 July 2025, to ensure staff can verify the membership status of those who register.

 What will be discussed at the AGM?